 God did not tell Noah to build an ark to save some animals so he could start a farm after the flood.
 Genesis 7:1–3 states the purpose clearly: “to keep their offspring alive on the face of all the earth.”
 If the flood were only in the Mesopotamian Valley, there would be no need to take onto the ark two of every kind of land animal (and seven, or seven pairs,9 of the clean kinds and flying creature kinds).
 Animals and birds outside the flood zone would not need to be saved.
 And animals and birds in the flood zone could easily escape before the waters reach their highest level.
 Even if all the animals and birds in the flood zone perished, others outside that zone could repopulate the area after the flood.
 As for Noah and his family, the ark was a ridiculous building project if the flood were local.
 God could have told him to go on a long vacation to Europe or Africa (which in a “local flood” view were essentially the same as today).10 Only a global flood fits with the purpose of the ark.

-The ark was 300 cubits long, 50 cubits wide, and 30 cubits high, which translates (using a long cubit) to about 510 feet by 85 feet by 51 feet.11 With three decks, it had the volume capacity equivalent to about 450 semi-truck trailers, far too large to save some animals from the region and eight people from a local flood, but necessary to save the approximately 6,700 land animals and birds that God brought to the ark, plus have room for the required foodstuffs for the people and animals.12
+The ark was 300 cubits long, 50 cubits wide, and 30 cubits high, which translates (using a royal cubit) to about 510 feet by 85 feet by 51 feet.11 With three decks, it had the volume capacity equivalent to about 450 semi-truck trailers, far too large to save some animals from the region and eight people from a local flood, but necessary to save the approximately 6,700 land animals and birds that God brought to the ark, plus have room for the required foodstuffs for the people and animals.12

 The Bible also tells us that the ark landed very near the top of one of the highest mountains in the mountain range13 of Ararat (a region in eastern Turkey and northwestern Iran) and that the floodwaters receded for over two months before Noah could see any other peaks (Genesis 8:4–5).
 Only a global flood could lift the ark to that many thousands of feet above sea level and take that long to recede before other peaks were visible.